pliskaj/Docker-LAMP/README.md

 Then put your files in `www/` folder  and run ```docker-compose up -d``` to start building the Docker service up.

 You can always change the ports and root password by running the script or by doing it manually in docker compose file.
-(Which is preferred!)
+(Which is recommended!)